 Become an Expert: Following successful completion of this course, therapists will be able to provide an expert, individualised ‘hands-on’ treatment to promote the development of skills in terms of mobility, hand function, constructive play, interaction and communication, for each child with Cerebral Palsy.

-Length of Course: 4-Weeks ( 20 Days) course, in two parts of two weeks.
+2 x 2 -Week ( 20 Days) Postgraduate course, in two parts of two weeks.

-The period between Parts 1 and 2 is to ensure participants put into practice the knowledge and skills gained in Part 1, before returning for Part 2.
+The period between Parts 1 and 2 is to ensure participants put into practice and consolidate the knowledge and skills gained in Part 1, before returning for Part 2.

 5% Discount per person for any two or more work colleagues that register together.

-First come first served and a non-refundable deposit of R 5,000 secures your place.
+First come first served and a non-refundable deposit of £450 GBP secures your place.

-Late Registration full amount is due by: 5 September 2020
+Regular/ Late Registration full amount due by 1 February 2023